puskarpeter/frinxio.github.io/frinx-uniconfig/user-guide/uniconfig-operations/uniconfig-shell/readme.md

 ## Pipe operations
 UniConfig shell supports pipe operations that are similar to unix shell/bash pipes.
-When a command is followed by pipe sign: |, output of that command will be passed to a selected pipe operation.
+When a command is followed by pipe sign: |, the output of that command will be passed to a selected pipe operation.
 - Example:
 ```shell move to specified device
 config>uniconfig-topology R1